pypa/pip/docs/reference/pip_install.rst

 for that requirement.
 This does not include the != flag.

-The ``pip install`` command also supports a :ref:`--pre <install_--pre>` flag that will enable installing pre-releases and development releases.
+The ``pip install`` command also supports a :ref:`--pre <install_--pre>` flag that enables installation of pre-releases and development releases.

 .. _pre-releases: https://www.python.org/dev/peps/pep-0440/#handling-of-pre-releases